Skip to content

 How are we doing it?

 This PhD study began with a review of the existing literature around measuring community resilience.
-A framework called the Baseline Resilience Indicators for Communities (BRIC) was identified, which was the most well-used internationally, with 32 studies identified in total.
-But none of these studies had measured community resilience in the UK.
+A framework called the Baseline Resilience Indicators for Communities (BRIC) was identified, which was the most well-used internationally.
+A systematic review was then carried out, which identified 32 studies that had used the BRIC method to measure community resilience.
+None of these studies had measured community resilience in the UK.

 The UK Government launched a Community Renewal Fund (CRF) in 2021.
 The fund is part of the UK Government’s ‘Levelling Up’ agenda to address place-based inequalities.
 The CRF, which was a cornerstone of the government’s ‘Levelling Up’ agenda, was established to address regional inequalities through investment in place-based initiatives.